-How to create and list all worksheet names from a workbook?
+How to create a list of all worksheet names from a workbook?

-The following two VBA codes can help you list all of the worksheet names in a new worksheet or the active worksheet.
+The following two VBA codes can help you list all of the worksheet names in a new worksheet.
 Please do as this:

 1. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.